mtrudel/MTMultipleViewController/README.md

 ## Supported Platforms

 iOS 5.0 is a minimum; any release since then is supported.
-ARC is required (if you have a need for this project to not require ARC, just let me know and I'll fix you up;
+ARC is required (if you have a need for this project to not require ARC, let me know and I'll fix you up;
 I just haven't has a need for it yet).

 ## Usage